 Source

-We challenge some of these points vehemently, yet not always correctly or in love.
-We must be respectful and loving of all people, meeting them as Christ would.
+We challenge some of these points with vehement passion, yet not always correctly or in love.
+We must respect and love all people, meeting them as Christ would.

-Be accepting and patient with those struggling in their walk with Christ or, more importantly, with those who do not know Him.
+Acceptance and patience with those struggling in their walk with Christ or, more importantly, with those who do not know Him.
 We are not to judge others or, for a better visual, cast a stone at another.
-If we have the image in our heads of a rock, we can relate to the physical pain the landing of said stone would make.
-We can access the damage and immediately understand the need to heal said wound.
+We have the image in our heads of a rock.
+We can relate to the physical pain lancing said stone would make.
+We can access the damage and understand the need to heal said wound.
+But are we quick to account for our actions?

 We are less likely to understand the repercussions of our verbal assaults.
-Often these assaults are subtle and made quietly.
-Sadly,’ we’re not even conscious of the attack.’
-It’s merely a reaction from a previous hurt that now comes out against an innocent.
+Often these assaults are subtle and made without thought.
+Sadly, we’re not even conscious of the attack.

-We are all guilty of these pains and judging.
-When hit by such an attack, we rarely respond; we ignore or walk away.
-We allow it to stew and fester, and sadly, we pay it forward.
-Usually, this is in a way that we’re unaware of, and it can be of purging past or pent-up emotions.
+We are guilty of these pains and judging.
+When hit by such an attack, we are rare to respond; we ignore or walk away.
+We allow it to stew and fester, and we pay it forward.
+This is done in a way that we’re unaware of, and it can be of purging past or pent-up emotions.

-People respond to these hurts;’ it’s just that the timeliness is not always immediate.
-We see this so blatantly as we learn from typical childhood bullying.
+People react to these hurts.
+We see this as we learn from typical childhood bullying.
 We also continue these habits into adulthood, yet we are more verbal and skilled in weaving our way through the chaos.
-Not necessarily better than our childhood reactions, perhaps just a tad bit more rational or not.
+Not better than our childhood reactions, perhaps just a tad bit more rational or not.

-To think that we make mistakes but believe we are justified in our judgments is wrong primarily if used for self-preservation.
+To think we make mistakes but believe we are justified in our judgments is wrong when covert and used for self-preservation.
 If we are one of the quote Christians, then you, on the outside looking in, may have urgent questions, especially when our behaviors don’t match our claims of salvation in a life with and for Christ.

 People should question us as Christians as they are seeking answers.
-If you come across a proclaimed Christian, they are short-tempered, not interested, lacking grace, reacting to situations negatively, or just not getting involved on this day.
+If you come across a proclaimed Christian, they are short-tempered, not interested, lacking grace, reacting to situations, or just not getting involved on this day.
 Then please call us on it, but remember, we too need grace.

-We need to be accountable for our actions as children of God.
-We are all human and have those days when not emulating actual Christian behavior.
-We also want you to know we struggle with emotion and frustration and the lack of luster we display in our humanness.
+As children of God, we must be accountable for our actions.
+As humans, we all have those days when we don’t quite behave like true Christians.
+We want you to know that we struggle with emotion, frustration, and the lack of luster we display in our humanness.

 • The second truth, we are human and living in the flesh.
 The thing we can relate to is the love and occasional frustration one will feel when trying to teach or help a person acting out.
 If I could only help them see what I already know, no worries, God is in control of their destiny and life plan.
 So do your best and hang on for the ride.